-You can set your GitHub username and password as environment variables.
-This way, you don't need to enter these details every time you want to push to or pull from a GitHub repository.
+You can configure Git through environment variables.
+This way, you don't need to enter these details every time you want to push to or pull from a Git repository.
 Before setting up this specific integration, make sure you understand how to set up and connect integrations to your workspace as explained here.

 After configuring and connecting the integration, you can now open up a terminal in JupyterLab and clone a private repository for example.
 Make sure to use the web URL of the GitHub repository, starting with https://: